 Solution: Move it into a well-lit area or purchase a plant light.
 We have ours in our sun porch in front of a south-facing window.
 We supplement it’s light with a plant light during the winter when there is are fewer hours of daylight.
 Be sure to set a timer (no more than 4 hours at a time) to avoid burning on the foliage.

-Problem: Plant appears droopy & soil is dry & crumbly.
+2) Problem: The plant appears droopy & soil is dry & crumbly.

 Cause: Not enough watering.

-Solution: Water plant thoroughly & give it a nice pep talk!
+Solution: Water the plant thoroughly & give it a nice pep talk!

 Cause: Too much direct sunlight.

-Problem: The plant collapses or looks incredibly droopy with moist soil.
+4) Problem: My Peace Lily plant collapses or looks incredibly droopy with moist soil.

 Cause: Overwatering & not enough soil drainage.